SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-ianbsmythe/PROJECT_PRESENTATION.md

 ## Overview!

-In this kata, create a function that determines if you are in a John Kettley, Michael Fish or confused mood based on the weather forecast.
+Create a function that determines if you are in a John Kettley, Michael Fish or Confused mood based on the weather forecast.

-For those who remember the weathermen, John Kettley and Michael Fish, you're blessed; for those who don't, you should definitely go and checkout this chart topping song from 1988 by 'A Tribe Called Toffs' - John Kettley (is a Weatherman). https://www.youtube.com/watch?v=Db6WHtNV5-I
+For those who remember the weathermen, John Kettley and Michael Fish, you're blessed; for those who don't, you should checkout their hit (it reached 21 in the charts) song from 1988 by 'A Tribe Called Toffs' - John Kettley (is a Weatherman). https://www.youtube.com/watch?v=Db6WHtNV5-I

 ## Problem Statement